Can Macs get viruses?

 In the last few years, a growing number of active threats have targeted the Mac operating system.
 In fact, Malwarebytes saw more Mac malware in 2017 than in any previous year.
 By the end of 2017, the Malwarebytes intel team counted 270 percent more unique threats on the Mac platform than in 2016.
 What’s more, Apple's current strategies may not be enough to stop the rising tide of Mac viruses and malware.
 Look into the history of threats to Macs, and you’ll see that even early on, the so-called “Mac invulnerability” was a myth.
 It makes you think twice about wandering around cyberspace on your Mac without taking precautions.
 (For further reading, see “Mac security facts and fallacies” by Thomas Reed.)

-The latest Mac malware news
+Mac security news

 OS X security measures

-Aware of the problem, Apple eventually replaced the classic Mac operating system with the new Mac OS X, which came with built-in malware security measures.
+Apple eventually replaced the classic Mac operating system with the new Mac OS X, which came with built-in malware security measures.
 For instance:

 - Quarantine, introduced in 2007, alerts users if they try to open applications downloaded from the Internet.
 It acts as a reminder, in effect prompting users to think twice before clicking—even if it’s a benign program.
 But Quarantine is useless against executable programs that download and launch by exploiting vulnerabilities in your browser, executing the so-called drive-by download.